alces-software/flight-appliance-docs/docs/source/apps/docker.rst

     alces customize apply feature/configure-docker

-.. note:: The feature profile will install the required docker dependencies and perform Flight specific configuration changes
+.. note:: The feature profile will install the required docker dependencies and perform Flight specific configuration changes.
+Any systems within the cluster that are to use docker will need to apply the profile as well

 Viewing Images
 ==============